Chukak/containers/docs/queue.md

 If the queue is empty, the result of the `q_front` function has the `NULL` pointer.

 ## Get the last element
-To get the last element fron the queue, use the `q_back` function, pass the pointer to the queue as the first argument.
+To get the last element of the queue, use the `q_back` function, pass the pointer to the queue as the first argument.
 Returns the pointer to the last element.
 ```c
 queue *q = q_create_queue();